iterative/dvc.org/content/docs/command-reference/remote/rename.md

 # remote rename

-Rename a data remote.
+Rename a DVC remote.
 This command affects DVC configuration files only, it does not physically remove data files stored remotely.

 See also [add](/doc/command-reference/remote/add),